gravitational/teleport/rfd/0177-upgrade-js-package-manager.md

    different package manager.
 2. Convert the lockfile to a new format (`pnpm import`).
 3. Update CI, Makefile and package.json scripts.

+The dev teams will be notified of the transition via Slack, along with examples of the updated commands.
+For example:
+>`yarn start-teleport` is now `pnpm run start-teleport`

 ### Backports
 For the best developer experience, we should change the manager in all release